 All these elements swim in a sea of electrons with high energy.
 It is precisely the combined pressure of the electrons, that stops this type of star to collapse into even stranger bodies, like neutron stars or black holes.
 This pressure that the electrons exert is provoked by one of the properties of quantum mechanics: the Pauli exclusion principle.

 Chandrasekhar limit and type Ia supernovae

-Many white dwarfs end their lives by emitting all their heat to space, until converting into black dwarfs.
+Many white dwarfs end their lives by emitting all their heat into space, until converting into black dwarfs.
 But not all white dwarfs finish their days in this way.